algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 This document is primarily intended for:

-* Software developer - to understand the user and technical requirements, and to guide decision-making and planning.
-Help them understand risks and challenges, customer requirements, and additional technical requirements and choices made.
+- Software developer - to understand the user and technical requirements, and to guide decision-making and planning.
+Help them understand risks and challenges, customer requirements, and additional technical requirements and choices made

 Secondary audiences
-* Program manager - to validate against the functional specification, and the client expectations.
+- Program manager - to validate against the functional specification, and the client expectations
-* QA - to aid in preparing the test plan and to use it for validating issues.
+- QA - to aid in preparing the test plan and to use it for validating issues.
-* Project manager - to help identify risks and dependencies.
+- Project manager - to help identify risks and dependencies

 ## II.
 Deliverable

  The goal of the project is to create a virtual processor and an interpreter for running assembly code on that processor.

+## IV.
+Requirements

+1. Create a minimal assembly language (This requirement is fully described in the [functional specifications](./FunctionalSpecifications.md.md))

+2. Develop a C program that reads assembly code from a file, checks for semantic correctness, and executes it on the virtual processor.

+3. Implement a virtual system call for displaying text in a virtual terminal, that can be accessed from the assembly code

+4. Implement a virtual processor that can execute the assembly code

+5. Write a small assembly program conceptually similar to unit tests to showcase that everything is working

 ## III.
 Details

 The project will be developed in plain, portable, C language without using any external library besides C standard libraries.

-## IV.
-Requirements

--  Create a minimal assembly language (This requirement is fully described in the [functional specification](./FunctionalSpecifications.md.md))
--  Write a program that can read a text file containing a program written in the aforementioned assembly language and run it
-	- The program should also check if the assembly program is semantically correct and detect syntactical errors
-- Implement a virtual system call for displaying text in a virtual terminal, that can be accessed from the assembly code
-- Implement a virtual processor that can execute the assembly code
-- Write a small assembly program conceptually similar to unit tests to showcase that everything is working
+The project is divided into two parts:
+1. The first part is the virtual processor.
+The virtual processor will have the following components:
+   - 4 general-purpose registers
+   - 4 address registers
+   - 1 instruction register
+   - 1 program counter
+   - 1 stack pointer
+   - 1 data memory
+   - 1 instruction memory
+   - 1 stack memory
+   - 1 virtual terminal
+   - 32-bit architecture

+2. The second part is the interpreter.
+The purpose of the interpreter is to read the assembly code from a file, check for semantic correctness, and execute it on the virtual processor.

+The interpreter will have the following components:
+   - A lexical analyzer
+   - A parser
+   - A semantic analyzer
+   - A code generator

 ## V. Nice to have